Identity for the re-opening of Thorvaldsens Museum

 Sadly, i’m not an architect.
 And my specialty is graphic design.
 Having experienced the museums existing graphic identity, this was an area where I could contribute to something.
 The project imagines that this opening becomes a reality and how a miraculous event like that, would require a redesign of the whole identity.Following visuals indicates a direction.

-This is a suggestion to what these dispositions could be.
-I wanted to create a more coherent identity cross media.
-I wanted the story behind the museum, an insitution, not alone in danish art history, but in danish national identity and democrathy, to come forward in the presence.
-If you have further interest you can inquire my report and full presentation.
+I wanted the story behind the museum, an insitution, not alone in danish art history, but in danish national identity and democrathy, to come forward and gain relevance today.
+To take the perspective of Thorvaldsen and Gottlieb Bindesbøll as the dedicated mentors they both where.

 A sculptors hammer functions as an extension of his ambition and makes him able to hit the chisel with such strength that the unwanted stone splits apart from the block – eventually revealing the shape.
 While a hammer is a symbol of strenght, it is also that of the working class.
 Thorvaldsen not only felt a strong bond to his workingclass background, but he also created Vulcan, the good of craftmanship, with facial proportions very similar to his own, indicating his identification with Vulcans values.
 My idea behind the logo, was to embed a visual outline of the hammer as a subtle reminder of the tool in the very heart of the identity.
 The logotype and brandmark in one.

 Thorvaldsens was not only an artist.
 He mentored, he bought, he curated art from his present peers.
 The idea of “Thorvaldsens People” takes Thorvaldsens values and heritage into today.
 A physical gallery is established as a “sattelite” to Thorvaldsens Museum in downtown Copenhagen.
 These venues are meant to point to eachother and thrive of eachother.